My oath - new generation of Hong Kong lawmakers defies Beijing

 “We cannot disallow discussion of certain topics that are already widely discussed in society," said Starry Lee, leader of the largest pro-Beijing political party.

 "We should not run away from relatively sensitive issues.
-But I do not believe radical actions will gain support from most people in the public.”
+But I do not believe radical actions will gain support from most people.”

-(Reporting By Venus Wu, additional reporting by Tara Joseph.
-Editing by Greg Torode, Robert Birsel)
+Reporting By Venus Wu, additional reporting by Tara Joseph.
+Editing by Greg Torode, Robert Birsel